trustero/Receptor-Template/docs/ReceptorDeveloperGuide.md

 5. func (r *Receptor) Discover(credentials interface{}) (svcs []*receptor_v1.ServiceEntity, err error) {}
 6. func (r *Receptor) Report(credentials interface{}) (evidences []*receptor_sdk.Evidence, err error) {}

-#### Get Receptor Type
+#### GetReceptorType

 Returns the “type” of the receptor, usually the name

 Ex: “trr-aws”

 ```
-NOTE: If you are adding a custom receptor using our "Add Receptor" modal in the application's UI, your custom receptor's Get Receptor Type function must return "trr-custom"
+NOTE: If you are adding a custom receptor using our "Add Receptor" modal in the application's UI, your custom receptor's GetReceptorType function must return "trr-custom"
 ```

-#### Get Known Services
+#### GetKnownServices

 Returns a list of services that this receptor gathers information for.

 Ex: “S3, RDS, IAM”

-#### Get Credential Obj
+#### GetCredentialObj

 Returns a struct with the needed credential fields
 Ex: